Cosmetic Dentistry » Clear Braces

 Read the Clearguide Brochure!

-This is often a favourable option for adults who have professional careers and don't feel comfortable wearing unsightly 'train track' braces for months on end.
-The technology behind invisible orthodontics is highly advanced and often gives patients a much shorter treatment time, depending on their individual cases.

-This is often a favourable option for adults who have professional careers and don't feel comfortable wearing unsightly 'train track' braces for months and want the flexibility of being able to take them out for special occasions.
+This is often a favourable alternative for adults who have professional careers and don't feel comfortable wearing unsightly 'train track' braces for months and want the flexibility of being able to take them out for special occasions.

-The technology behind invisible orthodontics is highly advanced and often gives patients a much shorter treatment time, depending on their individual cases and what they want achieved.
+The technology behind invisible orthodontics is highly advanced and often gives patients a much shorter treatment time, depending on their individual cases and what they want to achieve.

 Common reasons for having orthodontic treatment are: